james-garriss/github-action-psscriptanalyzer/README.md

 # Github Action PSSscriptAnalyzer

-This repo was forked from [this outdated repo](https://github.com/devblackops/github-action-psscriptanalyzer).
-It creates a [GitHub action](https://github.com/features/actions) to run [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) static code analysis checks on PowerShell for [Pull Requests](https://help.github.com/articles/about-pull-requests/).
+This repo creates a [GitHub action](https://github.com/features/actions) to run [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) static code analysis checks on PowerShell for [Pull Requests](https://help.github.com/articles/about-pull-requests/).

+It was forked from [this outdated repo](https://github.com/devblackops/github-action-psscriptanalyzer).
+I have simply updated the software versions and cleaned up the output a bit.

 ## Success Criteria